Church Hospitality Ministry: How to Welcome & Engage Visitors

 Guest services centers are growing among church campuses.
 It can include a welcome center in the foyer or a kiosk located in high-traffic areas.

 Another branch of guest services includes the Health & Wellness Ministry.
-These are medical professionals onsite during church services if someone experiences a medical emergency.
+These are medical professionals on site during church services in case someone experiences a medical emergency.
 They also host wellness events.

 Member Services

 Church hospitality should always work like a well-oiled machine.
-It requires individuals that are patient and compassionate.
+It requires individuals who are patient and compassionate.
 They also must love serving others.

 New Membership